3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsection{Ablation}

-We conduct ablation studies to dissect the 3D-LFM's design choices and their respecitve contributions.
-The experiments in Sec.~\ref{sec: procrustes_ablation} and Sec.~\ref{sec: graph_ablation} are carried out on the Human3.6M benchmark~\cite{human36m} and a mixture of Animal3D~\cite{animal3d}, Human3.6M, and face datasets~\cite{panopticstudio, bp4d} are used in Sec.~\ref{sec: token_pos_encoding_ablation} to emphasize the scalability and OOD generalization properties of TPE.
+In our ablation studies, we evaluate the 3D-LFM's design elements and their individual contributions to its performance.
+Detailed experiments on the Human3.6M benchmark~\cite{human36m} and a blend of other datasets including Animal3D~\cite{animal3d} and facial datasets~\cite{panopticstudio, bp4d} were carried out to ablate the role of Procrustean transformation, hybrid attention mechanisms, and tokenized positional encoding (TPE) in enabling the model's scalability and out-of-distribution (OOD) generalization.